-I have 3 boys and they are my pride and joy.
-They are all very different from each other and I love that about them.
-It sure makes life interesting!
-My youngest son was (and still is) a delight.
-Energetic, bright, funny, and good with people; he is the extrovert in a family of introverts.
-He enjoyed school, because it gave him the opportunity to socialize and be with others.
+My youngest son is a delight.
+He is energetic, bright, funny, and good with people.
 He was gifted in language and read at a very early age.
 It was obvious that he was intelligent and yet he had one area in which he struggled.

-The word dyscalculia comes from Greek and Latin, which means, “counting badly.”
+The word Dyscalculia comes from Greek and Latin, which means, “counting badly.”
 People with this disability have significant problems with numbers, despite having a normal or above normal intelligence.
-This infographic from the Dyscalculia Forum gives a brief overview.

 You can find a comprehensive list of symptoms here.